AshrafHassan-RH/dev-acm/README.md

-After properly following the documented steps to remove RHACM and KCS, review the further stale resources associated to RHACM.
+After properly following the documented steps to remove [RHACM](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html/install/installing#uninstalling), review the further stale resources associated to RHACM.

 1. Enlist all the correlated validatingwebhookconfigurations which were not removed following the above-documented steps.
 Proceed with removing them manually.